EBS 2026학년도 수능완성 영어

 기출 조류의 정렬과 감정 전염의 상관관계

 Watch the birds in your backyard.
-If one bird ____ and flies off, others will follow, not waiting around to assess whether the threat is real.
+If one bird startles and ____ off, others will follow, not waiting around to assess whether the threat is real.

 ____ have been infected by emotional contagion.